 Section 3: Bargaining unit employees selected shall receive a stipend to serve as an instructor for graduate courses outside of their normal duties and responsibilities.
 One thousand two hundred dollars (\$1,200.00) shall be provided for a one (1) credit graduate course; two thousand dollars (\$2,000.00) shall be provided for a two (2) credit course; and three thousand dollars (\$3,000.00) shall be provided for a three (3) credit course.
 An additional payment of two hundred dollars (\$200.00) shall be provided if the bargaining unit employee has attained a certificate of advanced graduate studies (CAGS) or Education Specialist Degree (Ed.S.).
-An additional payment of four hundred dollars (\$400.00) shall be provided if the bargaining unit employee has attained a Doctor of Philosophy degree (Ph.D.) or Doctor of Education degree (Ed.D.).
+An additional payment of four hundred dollars (\$400.00) shall be provided if the bargaining unit employee has attained a certificate of Education degree (Ed.D.).
 Increments are not cumulative and are based upon the highest degree attained by the employee.

-Section 4: The Employer may advertise classes approved by the PDC to surrounding communities.
-The Employer may charge participants from surrounding communities a fee for enrollment in such classes.
+Section 4: The Employer may advertise classes approved by the PDC to surrounding communities a fee for enrollment in such classes.